isamu-isozaki/teamai_test/finance/operating-metrics/index.html.md

 IACV / sales spend

 ### LTV
-Customer Life-Time Value = Average Revenue per Year x Gross Margin% x 1/(1-K) + GxK/(1-K)^2; K = (1-Net Churn) x (1-Discount Rate).
+Customer Life-Time Value = Average Revenue per Year x Gross Margin% x 1/(1-K/index.html.md) + GxK/(1-K/index.html.md)^2; K = (1-Net Churn/index.html.md) x (1-Discount Rate/index.html.md).
 GitLab assumes a 10% cost of capital based on current cash usage and borrowing costs.

 ### CSAT
 Customer Satisfaction - A measure of the satisfaction of service from a customer's interaction with the GitLab Support team.
 Based on survey responses from customers after the ticket is solved by the GitLab Support team using a Good/Bad rating.
-(CSAT = Satisfied / Total Survey Responses)
+(CSAT = Satisfied / Total Survey Responses/index.html.md)

 ### SLA
 Service Level Agreement - GitLab Support commits to an initial substantive response in a specified amount of time from the time the customer submits a ticket.
 The SLA for this first reply is based on a customer's Support plan.
-The SLA is currently measured on tickets submitted by customers with our top Support plans (Premium for Self-managed, Gold for Gitlab.com).
-The SLA is calculated by (Number of Times SLA met / Total Tickets SLA was applicable).
+The SLA is currently measured on tickets submitted by customers with our top Support plans (Premium for Self-managed, Gold for Gitlab.com/index.html.md).
+The SLA is calculated by (Number of Times SLA met / Total Tickets SLA was applicable/index.html.md).

 ### Capital Consumption
 TCV less Total Operating Expenses.
-This metric tracks net cash consumed excluding changes in working capital (i.e. burn due to balance sheet growth).
+This metric tracks net cash consumed excluding changes in working capital (i.e. burn due to balance sheet growth/index.html.md).
 Since the growth in receivables can be financed with using cheap debt instead of equity is a better measure of capital efficiency than cash burn.

 ### Monthly Metrics Review

-Purpose:  We review all key operating metrics that either i) appear in the Corporate metrics sheet or ii) are included in the our Operating Model.
+Purpose:  We review all key operating metrics that either i/index.html.md) appear in the Corporate metrics sheet or ii/index.html.md) are included in the our Operating Model.
 The goal for the monthly meeting is to understand month to month variances as well as variances against the plan, forecast and operating model.

 Agenda:
 1. Review metric and conclude on implications for operating model.